Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

+- Do not have sex for at least 1 week.
 You will not be sterile right away after a vasectomy.
 It will take time for all the sperm to be cleared from your body.
 You may need to ejaculate about 20 times or wait up to 3 months for the sperm to clear.
-Keep using another form of birth control during this time.
-You will need to bring in samples of ejaculations for about 2 to 3 months after your vasectomy.
-Your healthcare provider will check the samples for sperm.
-When the samples do not contain sperm, you will be able to start having sex again.
-No sperm in your ejaculation samples means you will not be able to get a woman pregnant.
+Use another form of birth control during this time.

 Follow up with your healthcare provider as directed:

 Ask when to return to have your semen checked for sperm.
 Write down your questions so you remember to ask them during your visits.